gr2m/github-project/README.md

 await project.items.remove(itemNodeId);
 ```

 Removes a single item.
-Resolves with `undefined`, no matter if item was found or not.
+Resolves with the removed item or with `undefined` if item was not found.

 <table>
   <thead align=left>